liquidprompt/liquidprompt/docs/functions/util.rst

 .. function:: _lp_raw_title(title)

    Sets the theme generated title to *title*.
 The input is not escaped in any
-   way: if the input contains terminal formatting, use :func:`_lp_title` instead.
+   way: if the input contains terminal formatting, use :func:`_lp_formatted_title` instead.

    This function will do nothing and return ``2`` if :attr:`LP_ENABLE_TITLE` is disabled.